Renewable Energy in the Philippines – Current State and Future Roadmap

 In 2018, the Department of Energy (DoE) issued guidelines establishing a “Renewable Energy Trust Fund“.
 Its goal is to accelerate the renewable energy transition through research and development.
 The scheme is funded through several sources, including grants, donations, emission fees and contributions.

 The DoE also has other ongoing initiatives to support the adoption of smart-grid technologies across the country’s islands.
-Currently, the Philippines, alongside Myanmar, are the largest markets for off-grid solar energy in Southeast Asia.
-They have sold between 30,000 to 40,000 units as of the second half of 2019.
+Currently, the Philippines, alongside Myanmar, is the largest market for off-grid solar energy in Southeast Asia.
+In 2019 alone, they have sold between 30,000 to 40,000 units.

 Local and International Initiatives

-Currently, it runs the “Access to Sustainable Energy Project” in cooperation with the World Bank, a USD $ 23 million project.
-Recently, it concluded the “Market Transformation through Introduction of Energy-Efficient Electric Vehicles Project” in partnership with the Asian Development Bank – a USD $405 million project.
+The government has been running various projects intended to improve energy access and energy system resilience across the country.
+Previously, it launched the “Access to Sustainable Energy Project” in cooperation with the World Bank, a USD 23 million project.
+It was followed by the successful completion of the “Market Transformation through Introduction of Energy-Efficient Electric Vehicles Project” in partnership with the Asian Development Bank – a USD 405 million project.

 Additionally, there is a focus on promoting renewables within specific sectors.
 The Renewable Energy Program for the Agriculture and Fishery Sector (REP-AFS), introduced in 2020, aims to promote solar, wind, hydro, small-scale geothermal, and biomass for fuel and power generation within those industries.